-IMMAN (acronym for Information theory-based CheMoMetrics ANalysis) is a multi-platform software developed in the Java programming language, designed with a remarkably user-friendly graphical interface for the computation of a collection of information-theoretic functions adapted for rank-based unsupervised and supervised feature selection tasks.
+IMMAN (the acronym for Information theory-based CheMoMetrics ANalysis) is a multi-platform software developed in the Java programming language, designed with a remarkably user-friendly graphical interface for the computation of a collection of information-theoretic functions adapted for rank-based unsupervised and supervised feature selection tasks.

 A total of 17 feature selection parameters are presented, with the unsupervised and supervised frameworks represented by 10 approaches in case.